NSHS Newsletter for February, 2013

 Illustration from the 1880 decennial report

 Privacy Policy-We do not share contact information.
 Site comments, correcctions, and questions?
-No change is too small – email the official web trolls: John Hede, jhede@ainop.com and Bill Duncan, Bill@WilliamLDuncan.com ©2010 Site hosting courtesy of WilliamLDuncan.com.
-Buy his stuff to help support this site.
-Site built in the Maine Swedish Colony by gnomes.
+No change is too small – email the official web guy: Bill Duncan, Bill@WilliamLDuncan.com ©2019 Site hosting courtesy of WilliamLDuncan.com.
 This site was originally developed with assistance of a Discovery Research grant from the Maine Arts Commission, the New Century Fund of the Maine Community Foundation and the historical societies of the Maine Swedish Colony.